bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Building A Frequency Table**

-Now we want to see which words were most frequently used in each of the samples.
 Create a function called build_frequency_table.
 It takes in a list called corpus and creates a dictionary called frequency_table.
 For every element in corpus the value frequency_table[element] should be equal to the number of times that element appears in corpus.
-For example the input ['do', 'you', 'see', 'what', 'i', 'see'] would create the frequency table {'what': 1, 'you': 1, 'see' 2, 'i': 1}.

     def build_frequency_table(corpus):
         frequency_table = {}